ikoniaris/kippo-graph/README.md

         and changing `AllowOverride None` to `AllowOverride All` for the /var/www/ Directory (only).

 Note 3: To fully use the geolocation features (Intensity Map) you will need to give CREATE
-		TEMPORARY TABLES rights to your Kippo database user (most likely it has already been done).
+		TEMPORARY TABLES rights to your MySQL database user (most likely it has already been done).